-Common Reasons for Filing a Wrongful Death Claim
+What Are the Common Reasons for Filing a Wrongful Death Claim?

 Wrongful death claims deal with situations where a person dies due to the “wrongful” action or neglect of another party.
 As a general term, wrongful death claims may encompass a variety of scenarios.
 Surviving family members could potentially pursue a wrongful death claim for:

 - Medical malpractice

 - Car or truck accidents

 - Defective consumer products